buresjan/vascular_encoding_framework/pipeline/README.md

 4. Converts the bumped map to STL.
 5. Deforms the partner STL so its rim matches the bumped rim (`r1`/`r2` control falloff).
 6. Appends both STLs.
-7. Optionally extrudes one of the 4 axis-aligned outlets and smoothly tapers it (default: +14 mm, 75% radius at the tip).
-8. Clips from the bottom (offset above min Z), rebases to Z=0, triangulates/cleans.
+7. Clips from the bottom (offset above min Z), rebases to Z=0, triangulates/cleans.
-9. Repairs via voxel remeshing (caps → voxelize → marching cubes → reopen the 4 outlets) to produce the final open STL `sim_<hash>.stl` in `output_dir`.
+8. Repairs via voxel remeshing (caps → voxelize → marching cubes → reopen the 4 outlets) to produce the final open STL `sim_<hash>.stl` in `output_dir`.

 Temporary files now live in a per-run temp folder under `output_dir` (prefix